Considerations before entering the world of archives as we know it

 If you can see the signless nature of signs, then you can see the Tathagata.

-Apart from the radical and profound insight of these phrases, I was interested how they would relate to the notion of archiving and the institution of archives.
+Apart from the radical and profound insight of these phrases, I was interested how they would relate to the notion of archiving and the institution of archives as we know them.

 Obviously, terms like ‘information’ or ‘history’ may suddenly be understood as mere conventions that are being agreed upon.